 Although the housing market in Malaysia hasn’t fully recovered yet, some experts actually expect it to gradually improve since it is being supported by Malaysia’s healthy economy, better political conditions, and liberal policies.

-This 2019, the Malaysian real estate market expect to see more motivated sellers and interested buyers be present in the residential sector.
+This 2019, the Malaysian real estate market expects to see more motivated sellers and interested buyers be present in the residential sector.

 Malaysia’s residential properties will also continue to become more attractive and encouraging among foreign buyers as a result of the new liberal policies, reasonable valuations, and no extra stamp duties.